Commissioner for Oaths

-The Commissioner of Oaths service is available for County of Wetaskiwin residents at the County Administration Office Monday to Friday between the hours of 8:30 a.m. – 12:00 p.m. and 1:00 - 4:30 p.m.
+The Commissioner of Oaths service is available for County of Wetaskiwin residents, for agricultural or development purposes, at the County Administration Office Monday to Friday between the hours of 8:30 a.m. – 12:00 p.m. and 1:00 - 4:30 p.m.
 Please read the following information regarding this service.

 Preparation for Commissioner for Oaths:

 - All documents must be signed in the presence of the Commissioner for Oaths

 - Photo identification and proof of County of Wetaskiwin residency is required.